City Council Districts

 |Apportionment Plans created||Board may contract for expert to generate plan, shall accept plans submitted by public for consideration.
 150 days after appointment, board submits 3 draft plans for public comment.
 60 days thereafter board selects one and submits to council which must adopt within 10 days.
 If apportionment board does not do, council has 60 days to adopt a plan consistent with requirements of this section.
 When boundaries are changed through apportionment with > 2 years in terms, council designates which member represents each district.||Sec.
 6-1-2|

 How Did We Listen to Voters on Issue 1?

 Thanks primarily to a blatently false and misleading $1.1 million television and radio campaign financed by the local elite, last year's Issue 1 (August 2016) to reform city council was handily defeated at the polls.
 Beyond the bold faced lies told by the powerful opponents, we listened to the political arguments and made several changes to make this a better proposal

 Complaint 1: There was no map.
-While we are not convinced an electoral map, which changes every 10 years through required redistricting, belongs in the city charter (in fact, there are no maps in most charters, nor the state of federal constitutions), we recognize that people being presented with an unfamiliar idea find some comfort in seeing a visual representation of what is proposed.
+While we are not convinced an electoral map, which changes every 10 years through required redistricting, belongs in the city charter (in fact, there are no maps in most charters, nor the Ohio or U.S. constitutions), we recognize that people being presented with an unfamiliar idea find some comfort in seeing a visual representation of what is proposed.
 Our current proposal includes an apportionment map, showing the 10 council district boundaries and the demographics of each district that drive the creation of 2 majority-minority (Black) districts, as required by federal law.